mikeoertli/mikeroweservice/README.md

 A demo/sample project using Spring Boot, Kafka, REST, SQL, NoSQL, GraphQL, Gradle multimodule builds, etc., in a microservice architecture.

+**This is not affiliated with Mike Rowe, Dirty Jobs, 'The Way I Heard It', or any other Mike-Rowe-based entity/product in ANY way.**

 ## 🚨 Setting Expectations 🚨

 1. 🤓 This repo and its contents exist solely for the purpose of 🔬🧠 learning/playing with a few technologies and concepts (in no particular order):